PowerShell/ProjectMercury/docs/FAQ.md

 ## What are agents?

-Agents can be thought of as modules that implement the AISH Abstraction layer to talk to a specific large language model or provide some form of assistance when taking in natual language input into a shell prompt.
+Agents can be thought of as modules that implement the AISH Abstraction layer to talk to a specific large language model or provide some form of assistance when taking in natural language input into a shell prompt.
 Right now the different agents can be found in the `../shell` folder.

 ## What operating systems are supported?